longtn-imt/IosAwnFcmCore/README.md

 ## License

-IosAwnFcmCore is available under the MIT license.
+IosAwnFcmCore is available under Source Available license.
 See the LICENSE file for more info.

 xcodebuild archive -scheme IosAwnFcmCore -destination "generic/platform=iOS" -archivePath build/IosAwnFcmCore-iOS SKIP_INSTALL=NO BUILD_LIBRARY_FOR_DISTRIBUTION=YES